Creating a perfect blog post is so much more than slapping a few hundred words on a document and uploading it to your website.

 The most important part of great SEO is the keyword.
 You need to find a word or phrase that readers are actively searching for on Google.
 Once you have that, you need to put it to use in all the right places.

-- Once in the first paragraph of the content
+- In the first paragraph of the content

 - At least in one subheading